usc-sail/tiles-dataset-release/READMEs/fitbit/step-count/README.md

-# daily-summary
+# Fitbit step count
-This file describes the `step-count` files.
+This file describes the Fitbit `step-count` files.

 ## Description
 Each one of the files contains the step count information for each participant.
 This is organized in a table with the following columns: